 Offers over 600,000 biographies spanning history and geography with over 50,000 new and/or updated biographies added annually.
 Content includes reference material, magazines, audio and video content, images, and links to screened, reliable websites.
-Can browse; search by name, occupation, nationality, etc.; and by multiple criteria in Advanced Search.
+Can browse or search by name, occupation, nationality, etc. or by multiple criteria in Advanced Search.

 Provides information on the history of science through articles on the professional lives of scientists.
 All periods of science from classical antiquity to modern times are represented.

 Online reference library that provides access to a selection of reference books including encyclopedias, dictionaries, thesauri, and books of quotations, not to mention a range of subject-specific titles covering everything from art to accountancy and literature to law.